 Opening the Shell

-In the rush of a busy school day, it is easy for the shy child to become invisible.
-When met with a silent, blank stare, it is tempting to pivot toward louder, more demanding students.
-However, with strategic intervention, we can gently open those protective shells to reveal the hidden pearls within.
+In the rush of a busy school day, the shy child can easily become invisible.
+When met with a silent stare, it’s tempting to pivot toward louder students.
+But with the right strategies, we can reveal the "Hidden Pearls" within our classrooms.

 1. Cultivate Peer Acceptance